regolith-linux/website/content/en/download/_index.md

     <div class="col-sm p-5">
 			<h2><i class="fas fa-download"></i> Regolith Desktop PPA</h2>
 			<p>
-					Regolith can be installed in an Existing Ubuntu 18.04 or 20.04 system, by adding a Regolith PPA and installing the <code>regolith-desktop</code> package.
+					Regolith can be installed in an existing Ubuntu 18.04 or 20.04 system by adding a Regolith PPA and installing the <code>regolith-desktop</code> package.
 Advantages to Regolith via PPA:
 					<ul>
 						<li>More compatibility with standard Ubuntu</li>
 						<li>Easy interop with other installed desktop environments</li>